cghislai/dispatcher/README.md

 A message rendering / dispatching library.

-The goal is to handle the message rendering and dispatching logic, offering an simple API to make sure a communication message reaches its recipients, whatever language or communication channel preference they may have.
+The goal is to handle the message rendering and dispatching logic, offering a simple API to make sure a communication message reaches its recipients, whatever language or communication channel preference they may have.